Kinovarobotics/ros_kortex/readme.md

         docker-compose -f docker-compose-sim.yaml up
         docker-compose -f docker-compose-real.yaml up

 At the time of writing, all files for the simulation docker-compose file are present and it is functional, However the real arm is dependant on the `ros_kortex_vision` package which has been forked here: https://github.com/ecoation-labs/ros_kortex_vision.
+The ros_kortex_vision packages should be in the same **parent** direcotry as the ros_kortex packages.
 Both version have been tested on an Ubuntu 20.04 pc, the real version is a little dated and might be unreliable at time of witing.
 The Image will take a few minutes to build the first time but once build the container should spin up fast.

 # ros_kortex
  ROS Kortex is the official ROS package to interact with Kortex and its related products.
 It is built upon the Kortex API, documentation for which can be found in the [GitHub Kortex repository](https://github.com/Kinovarobotics/kortex).